Teenager Raducanu reaches US Open final

 Before her run to the Wimbledon last 16 earlier this summer, Raducanu was ranked 336th in the world.

-This win puts her on the verge of the top 30 after already being assured of becoming the new British women's number one by reaching the last four at Flushing Meadows.
+This win puts her on the verge of the top 30 after already being assured of becoming the British women's number one by reaching the last four at Flushing Meadows.

 Most pertinently, it gives the Kent teenager - who also passed her A Levels this summer - the opportunity to win one of tennis' most prestigious titles when she faces Canadian 19-year-old Fernandez at 21:00 BST on Saturday.